 Re-adoption is allowed under state law for children who were previously adopted with no waiting period.
 This is done when foreign-born children are adopted and brought to Mississippi by citizens of the state.

 All adoption and re-adoption proceedings are confidential and held in closed court.
 Adoption records are not open to the public, unless good cause is shown and the court orders the records to be made public.

 Each adoption situation is unique.
 It is best to consult with a Mississippi adoption lawyer to learn how the laws apply to your circumstances.

-Get in touch with us today at (601) 675-4308 for compassionate counsel and to schedule your initial consultation.
+Get in touch with us today at (601) 675-4308 or complete our online form for compassionate counsel and to schedule your initial consultation.